 The long winter months can be a killer for base fitness and motivation.
 Memories of warm dry evenings can feel all too long ago and that beautiful Pinarello can be left unloved in the garage with only the spiders for company.
 By far the best option for the off season is to join a club and get out there for the Sunday morning club rides but what about the rest of the week and what option for the time poor family cyclist who can’t make every Sunday.
-Today’s blog is for all you looking for options and keen to progress on the fitness from 2015 through the dark wet winter.
+Today’s blog is for all you looking for options and keen to progress on the fitness through the dark wet winter.
+Check out our guide to winter cycling training alternatives.

 The Turbo trainer option